Abhinavexists/Koala/README.md

 4. Add tests if applicable
 5. Submit a pull request

-(Just a fun practive projext to grab understanding of redis, crawlers and semantic search)
+(Just a fun practice project to gain an understanding of Redis, crawlers, and semantic search)